seanbreckenridge/exobrain/meta/README.md

 The build script also contains two `find`/`while` loops which use the `post` directory to generate a [blog feed](/feed), and the inverse of that to generate the [sitemap](/sitemap).

+### Hosting

+This is hosted straight from the git repo using [netlify](https://www.netlify.com/) with little customization.
+I followed [these](https://docs.netlify.com/domains-https/custom-domains/configure-external-dns/#configure-a-subdomain) steps from the netlify docs to set that up, required me to remove the subdomain info and re-add it at `netlify.com`; worked after about 30 minutes or so.

 ### rwx.gg

 A *lot* of this was taken from [rwx.gg](https://rwx.gg/), I've modified some of the CSS (particularly media queries) and JS to add bookmark links to headings, changed how the header works, along with completely modifying the content.
 See [the goal for readme.world](https://rwx.gg/what/knowledge/apps/), and [rwx.gg's license](https://rwx.gg/copyright/).
 Similarly to `rwx.gg`, the code and content on this site is licensed under [CC-SA](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
 So you're free to take [my repo](https://github.com/seanbreckenridge/exobrain) and modify it to create your own site, as long as you keep the same license.